-Register Ontario Corporation: Online Business Registry
+Register a Corporation in Ontario: Online Business Registry

 Understanding the Ontario Incorporation Basics

-Incorporation is the legal process of forming a corporation, a separate legal entity from its owners (shareholders), which can own property, incur debt, and be sued in its name, but offers limited liability protection to its shareholders.
+Before proceeding with registration, you should be aware of what incorporation is and how it can make a difference in your business.
+Incorporation is a legal process of forming a corporation, a separate legal entity from its owners (shareholders), which can own property, incur debt, and be sued in its name, but offers limited liability protection to its shareholders.

-1.2 Advantages of Ontario Incorporation
+Advantages of Ontario Incorporation

 - Tax Advantages: A corporation can benefit from reduced tax rates on earnings retained.